adlnet/xAPI-Spec/xAPI.md

 without access to that system.
 Digital signatures will enable a third-party system to validate such Statements.

+##### Details

+Signed Statements include a JSON web signature (JWS) as an attachment.
+This allows the original serialization of the Statement to be included along with the signature.
+For interoperability, the "RSA + SHA" series of JWS algorithms have been selected, and for discoverability of the signer X.509 certificates SHOULD be used.

 ##### Requirements

 * A Signed Statement MUST include a JSON web signature (JWS) as defined here: